wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.9.24 =
+* Fixed: Reverted the changes from 3.9.23

 = 3.9.23 =
-* Updated: Tax calculator updated.
+* Updated: Tax calculator updated

 = 3.9.22 =
 * Added: Manual payments now send an email summary of the order to the admin